ThaumielSparrow/LodeRunner/readme.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/0b533a1abcf54f5aae2fb7baeba2c440)](https://www.codacy.com/app/lzhang1337/LodeRunner?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=LordZagreus/LodeRunner&amp;utm_campaign=Badge_Grade) DAMN STRAIGHT

+Licensed under Creative Commons Agreement

 Lode Runner was first released back in the 1980s.
 It was shit.
 I made it godlike.
 God bless Doug Smith,may his soul rest in pepperonis.

 YES, THIS IS A REMAKE.
 BUT IT'S ABOUT AS DIFFERENT AS POKEMON FIRERED WAS FROM RED.

 Enjoy.
-Game coded in python using pygame library, simply download and run loderunner.exe to play.
+Game coded in python using pygame library, simply download and run Lode-Runner.exe to play.
 Feel free to pull and make your own improvements.

 /u/dat_acid_w0lf's (MagikarpSlayer)(BidoofJason) remake improved the GUI, enemy AI, added 16-bit colorization, that sweet